 - Don't Use Purchased Lists

 - Don't Hide Your Opt-Out Link

-Make it very prominent.
-People who no longer wish to receive your emails are either going to click your unsubscribe link, or mark your email as spam, so protect your sending reputation and give them the option to unsubscribe.
+Make your unsubscribe link prominent in every campaign.
+When subscribers can't find an opt-out link, they'll often mark your email as Spam instead.
 We recommend placing the unsubscribe link at the top of your emails, so they're easy to find.

 - Make Sure Your Email Looks Reputable

 Your email needs to look professional, and like it came from your company.
 Messy campaigns can trigger distrust, and subscribers could mark it as spam.
 If you're not a designer, get some tips on how to brand your campaigns, or considering hiring one of our Experts.